 The Colosseum is also depicted on the Italian version of the five-cent coin.

-In the 8th century, a famous epigram attributed to the venerable Bede celebrated the symbolic significance of the statue in a diverse prophecy: Quamdiu stat Colosseum, stat and Rome; quando cadet parcels, cadet and Roma; quando cadet Roma, cadet and mundus (“as long as the colossus remains standing, so will Rome; when it falls, Rome will fall; when Rome falls, the world will fall as it is”).
+In the 8th century, a famous epigram attributed to the venerable Bede celebrated the symbolic significance of the statue in a diverse prophecy: Quamdiu stat Colosseum, stat and Rome; Quando cadet parcels, cadet and Roma; Quando cadet Roma, cadet and Mundus (“as long as the colossus remains standing, so will Rome; when it falls, Rome will fall; when Rome falls, the world will fall as it is”).
 This is often mistranslated by referring to the Colosseum rather than the Colossus (such as Byron’s poem, Childe Harold’s Pilgrimage).
-However, at the time the Pseudo-Bede wrote, the male name coliseum was applied to the statue rather than to what was still called the Flavien amphitheatre.
+However, at the time the Pseudo-Bede wrote, the male name coliseum was applied to the statue rather than to what was still called the Flavien amphitheater.

 The colossus finally fell, perhaps pulled to reuse his bronze.
 In the year 1000, the name “Colisée” was coined to refer to the amphitheatre.
 The statue itself has been largely forgotten and it remains only its base, located between the Colosseum and the nearby temple of Venus and Rome.

 The name then evolved to the Colosseum during the Middle Ages.
-In Italy, the amphitheatre is still known as Il Colosseo and other Romance languages use similar forms, such as Coloseumul (Romanian), Colosseum (French), Coliseo (Spanish) and Coliseu (Portuguese).
+In Italy, the amphitheater is still known as Il Colosseo and other Romance languages use similar forms, such as Coloseumul (Romanian), Colosseum (French), Coliseo (Spanish), and Coliseu (Portuguese).

 This beauty was ordered in Rome around 70 AD.
-The massive amphitheatre has more than 80 entrances and can accommodate at least 50,000 people.
+The massive amphitheater has more than 80 entrances and can accommodate at least 50,000 people.
 Spectators came to watch gladiator fights, animal fights or hunting, and much more.
-Parts of the Colosseum have collapsed (earthquakes, looting, vandals or fires).
+Parts of the Colosseum have collapsed (earthquakes, looting, vandals, or fires).
 It’s still a beautiful sight, even in spite of the crowds of tourists.